butesa/wp-advanced-excerpt/readme.txt

 == Changelog ==

+= 4.2.9 ( May 27th, 2019) =
+* New - Filter for developers to change the read more text.
+The filter is advanced_excerpt_read_more_text
+* Tweak - The read more text option now accept shortcodes

 = 4.2.8 =
 * New - Screen reader text is now optional, can be enabled in the options
 * New - Added option to remove the "read more link" if the full post content is shown